 - This is not the time for a performance appraisal or grievances from the past.

-- Stay off the topic of criticizing the University leadership or the State of Iowa.
+- Refrain from criticizing or placing blame on the University leadership or the State of Iowa.

 - It is not helpful to say, “I know how you feel.”
 Each person feels things differently and has a right to do so.
 Just acknowledge the person’s feelings.